 “It’s really common for buyers who are not comfortable with bidding at auctions to engage someone to bid on their behalf.
 This is a fantastic strategy as having a neutral person who is not financially invested means the bidding will not be emotionally driven,” explains Andrew.

-Top auction day tips for buyers from an auctioneer
+Top auction day tips for buyers

 - Only bid if you intend to buy.
 If you win at auction, it’s yours to keep.